kitnil/awesome/README.md

 ## Scheme

+- [sicp-solutions](https://github.com/dhess/sicp-solutions) - My solutions to exercises in the 2nd edition of Abelson and Sussman's SICP
+- [guile-ssh](https://github.com/artyom-poptsov/guile-ssh) - Guile-SSH is a library that provides access to the SSH protocol for GNU Guile programs.
 - [emacsy](https://github.com/shanecelis/emacsy) - An embeddable Emacs-like library for GNU Guile Scheme
 - [guile-kernel](https://github.com/jerry40/guile-kernel) - Guile kernel for Jupyter Notebook
 - [gwl-atacseq](https://github.com/UMCUGenetics/gwl-atacseq) - ATACseq pipeline using the Guix Workflow Language.